Cryptographic Engineering

 Random Number Generator Design Constraints and Challenges

-Viktor Fischer, Université de Saint Etienne
+Viktor Fischer, Université de Saint Etienne, France

 In this lecture, we will first analyze the main characteristics of random number generators (RNGs): quality related issues such as sources of randomness, entropy extraction principles, post-processing, output bit-rate and its stability; security related issues such as existence of a mathematical model, inner testability and robustness against attacks; design related issues such as resource usage, power consumption, feasibility in logic devices and design automation.
 Next, we will critically analyze and compare the main existing RNG principles.
 Based on this analysis, we will point out pitfalls that can exist in a practical RNG design and challenges that are usually faced when designing secure RNGs according to recommendations AIS 20/AIS 31.